marvinkreis/guut/templates/debug_prompt_new.md

 We are going to give you a Python program and a mutant diff.
-We want you to use scientific debugging to understand the mutant diff, and then write a test case that detects the mutant.
+We want you to use scientific debugging to gain an understanding of the mutant, and then write a test case that kills the mutant.

+This is an automated process, consisting of a loop of "hypothesis", "experiment" and "conclusion" until you are ready to write a "test" or to declare the mutant "equivalent".
+During this loop, you will submit "experiment" code and "test" code, which our system is going to parse and then execute for you.
+Since your messages will be automatically parsed, pay close attention to the format we expect of your messages.
+This includes the markdown headlines (e.g., "# Experiment").
+Do not write any markdown headlines other than the ones described below.

+# Output Format

+The process will use the following format:

+    # Task
+    (we will provide the code under test and the mutant)

+    # Debugging

+    ## Hypothesis
+    (your hypothesis)

+    ## Experiment
+    (your experiment code and prediction)

+    ### Experiment Results
+    #### Running Experiment on Baseline
+    (we will write the results)
+    #### Running Experiment on Mutant
+    (we will write the results)

+    ## Conclusion
+    (your conclusion)

+    [repeat ("Hypothesis", "Experiment", "Experiment Results", "Conclusion") until you found inputs that can detect the mutant]

+    ## Test
+    (your mutant-killing test)

+    ### Test Results
+    #### Running Test on Baseline
+    (we will give the results)
+    #### Running Test on Mutant
+    (we will give the results)

+    [repeat ("Test") or ("Hypothesis", "Experiment", "Experiment Results", "Conclusion") until a test successfully killed the mutant]

+    [at any point, if you believe the mutant to be equivalent to the original code]
+    ## Equivalent Mutant
+    (a short explanation about why the mutant is equivalent)

+## Notes

+Make sure that `## Experiment` is always followed by `### Experiment Results` and `## Test` is always followed by `## Test Results`.
+This is important for parsing your responses.

+# Output Format for Code

+Write all code in markdown code blocks and specify the language, e.g.:

+    ```python
+    // python code here
+    ```

+Make sure to import all necessary functions in every code snippet.
+You can assume that all python files we list are in the current directory (`.`).

+Output all code in single Python function called `test__<function_name>` with no parameters.
+Don't use any testing frameworks.

 # Scientific Debugging

 Scientific debugging is a systematic debugging approach based on the scientific method.
 The process follows a loop of:

-- Observation
 - Hypothesis
 - Experiment
 - Conclusion